 - 1943 copper penny

-- 1955 doubled die penny
+- 1955 double die penny

 Is the 1967 penny worth any money?

-Yes, the 1967 penny is worth larger than its face value.
-A circulated 1967 penny is about $0.10 to $0.20.
-However, a 1967 penny in uncirculated condition can be higher, based on its grade.
-The highest cost ever paid for a 1967 penny was $4,945 at a public auction in 2008.
+Yes, the 1967 penny is higher than its face value.
+A circulated 1967 penny valued about $0.10 to $0.20.
+However, a 1967 penny in the uncirculated form will have a high value according to grade.
+The larger price paid for the 1967 penny was $4,945 at an auction in 2008.

 How much does a 1967 penny sell for?

-The cost of a 1967 penny is based on its condition and grade.
-A circulated 1967 penny is about $0.10 to $0.20.
-A 1967 penny in uncirculated condition can be worth more, on the base of its grade.
-The highest cost ever paid for a 1967 penny was $4,945 at a public auction in 2008.
+The cost of a 1967 penny is defined by condition and grade.
+A circulated 1967 penny is $0.10 to $0.20.
+A 1967 penny, uncirculated, will have a high value.

 Which year is the rarest penny?

-Which one penny is rare?
+Which penny is rare?

 - 1940 steel penny